 1. Shanghai - 24 million

-Shanghai's population of 24 million makes it the top populous city proper not only in Asia but the world as well.
+Shanghai's population of 24 million makes it the top populous city proper not only in Asia but in he world as well.
 Shanghai strategically lies in the Yangtze River Delta and the city's port is ranked as the world's busiest having handled 37 million TEUs in 2016.
 Qinglong Town, founded in 746, preceded Shanghai and it grew as a trading port in Imperial China.
 Shanghai's economic potential made it a center of conflict in the 19th century as the British and French fought to control the city.
 The Japanese also invaded Shanghai during the 2nd World War.
 Shanghai is an economic and trading hub in modern day China, and it has reported double-digit growth since 1992 excluding the global recession of 2008 and 2009.
 Shanghai's top three service sectors are real estate, financial services, and retail while manufacturing accounts for about 40% of the total output.
 Shanghai hosts numerous industrial zones such as the Shanghai Hongqiao Economic and Technological Development Zone.
 Shanghai attracts populations of local immigrants as well as foreign settlers from Japan, the US, and Korea.

 The Largest Cities in the World